-Join Dennis Taylor for an in-depth discussion in this video Running macros from an object or clip art, part of Excel 2010: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Running macros from an object or clip art, part of Excel 2010: Macros.

 If a macro is designed to be used by others, or is designed to work only in specific worksheets, you might want to consider activating them by clicking a button.
 And that's the case in this workbook right here called Phone List.
 When we put the mouse right on Sort by Name, you see the pointer there.
 It's going to actually sort these by last name, too.
 Notice it does that.
 At another time you might want to sort this list by department.
 The macros associated with the Sorting buttons are actually in this workbook, and we can create buttons.